 To view Trinity's Policy on Sexual Harassment, please visit the Office of Title IX's website at www.trincoll.edu/Title-IX/.
-In addition, this site provides the Title IX Coordinator's contact information and the Sexual Harassment Anonymous Report Form.
+In addition, this site provides the Title IX Coordinator's contact information and the online Incident Report Form.

-The college's Title IX Coordinator is Shannon Lynch, who may be contacted by email at shannon.lynch@trincoll.edu or titleixcoordinator@trincoll.edu, or by phone at 860-297-2688.
+The college's Interim Title IX Coordinator is Adrienne Martinez, who may be contacted by email at titleixcoordinator@trincoll.edu or titleixcoordinator@trincoll.edu, or by phone at 860-297-2688.